 Yes.
 It needs to be in hard copy within the evidence you submit and be relevant and in context to your complaint.

 Yes.
 CIAT’s process is independent and relates to alleged breaches of the Code of Conduct and the member’s professional behaviour.
 As this process considers professional behaviour, there is no guarantee that the Conduct Committee may find a breach even if you have been successful in court.

 The complaints process requires you to provide information regarding any relevant legal action that has been taken.
 If legal action is currently ongoing the processing of the complaint may be deferred until the conclusion of the legal process.

 Yes.
 Even though our process is not a legal proceeding and is independent of any other action that you may decide to take, there is nothing to stop you using the Conduct Committee’s decision or findings to assist you in any other procedure.

-If your question has not been answered please contact the Practice Department by emailing [email protected]
+If your question has not been answered please contact [email protected]

 Last updated 10 June 2022